planetruby/conferences/CALENDAR.md

 # Ruby Events Calendar

 NOTE: This calendar page gets auto-generated from the /awesome-events list @ Planet Ruby.
-Last update on 2015-06-18.

-Do NOT edit this page, please update or edit conferences, camps, meetups etc. on the /awesome-events list page.
+(Last update on 2015-06-18.) -- Do NOT edit this page, please update or edit conferences, camps, meetups etc. on the /awesome-events list page.
 Anything missing?
 Contributions welcome.
 Thanks!